Differentially Private Zeroth-Order Methods for Scalable Large Language Model Finetuning: Methodology

 \section{Methodology}

-In section \ref{sec DPZOFT}, we introduce Differential Private Zeroth-order fine-tuning and describe our novel DP noise injection method for zeroth-order.
-In section \ref{sec dynamic}, we propose Zeroth-order dradient estimation with dynamic ZO scale parameter.
-In section \ref{sec stage}, we propose the first stagewise DP-ZO fine-tuning method to our knowledge and provide theoretical analysis for both privacy and convergence.
-In section \ref{sec pruning}, we design stagewise DP-ZO fine-tuning with data-free pruning to guide the model to update on important directions and further propose important matrix to improve model performance.
+In Section \ref{sec DPZOFT}, we introduce differential private zeroth-order fine-tuning and describe our novel DP noise injection method for zeroth-order.
+In Section \ref{sec dynamic}, we propose zeroth-order gradient estimation with dynamic ZO scale parameter.
+In Section \ref{sec stage}, we propose DP-ZOSO, the first stagewise DP-ZO fine-tuning method to our knowledge, and provide theoretical analysis for both privacy and convergence.
+In Section \ref{sec pruning}, we propose DP-ZOPO, the first stagewise DP-ZO fine-tuning method with data-free pruning to guide the model to update on important directions, whose schematic diagram is shown in Figure \ref{fig_pruning}.

-\subsection{Differential Private Zeroth-Order Fine-tuning}
+\subsection{Differential Private Zeroth-Order Fine-Tuning}

 The zeroth-order gradient is estimated by calculating the difference of the function on two points $\boldsymbol{\theta}+\beta\mathbf{v}$ and $\boldsymbol{\theta}- \beta\mathbf{v}$.
-Instead of clipping both the loss function $f(\boldsymbol{\theta}+\beta\mathbf{v})$ and $f(\boldsymbol{\theta}-\beta\mathbf{v})$, we clip the difference of the function on two points since the absolute value of the difference is much smaller than the loss function itself (3.2e-5 (0.007\%) compared to 0.45 in average).
+Instead of clipping both the loss function $f(\boldsymbol{\theta}+\beta\mathbf{v})$ and $f(\boldsymbol{\theta}-\beta\mathbf{v})$, we clip the difference of the function on two points since the absolute value of the difference is much smaller than the loss function itself (3.2e-5 compared to 0.45 in average).

 For privacy guarantee, Gaussian noise is injected into the clipped gradient during training.
 However, in the zeroth-order gradient descent algorithm, the direction of the approximate gradient $\nabla f_{\beta}(\boldsymbol{\theta})$, denoted by $\mathbf{v}$, is sampled from the standard Gaussian distribution independent of the private data.